isomerpages/ogp/_products/sgid.md

 #### Background

-The average person could share his/her NRIC with businesses and organisations at least once a month - for visitor registrations, lucky draw and loyalty programme sign-ups, in-app identity verification, and more.
-For a citizen to share his/her identity wholesale by providing the physical NRIC to multiple third parties exposes them to identity fraud and other security risks.
+The average person could share his NRIC with businesses and organisations at least once a month - for visitor registrations, luck draw sign-ups, in-app identity verification, and more.
+For a citizen to share his identity wholesale by providing the physical NRIC to multiple third parties, it exposes him to identity fraud and other security risks.

 #### Solution